xlvisuals/better-windows-software/README.md

 | Password Manager | — | [Proton Pass](https://proton.me/pass) |
 | Ebooks | — | [Calibre](https://calibre-ebook.com/) |
 | Write Disk Images | — | [Rufus](https://rufus.ie/) |

+---

+These are the top tools to improve your computing experience significantly, just by not getting in the way.
+For a more comprehensive list see my list of [free Windows software ](https://github.com/xlvisuals/free-windows-software).